Particular/docs.particular.net/nservicebus/transactional-session/persistences/azure-table.md

 redirects:
 ---

-In order to use the TransactionalSession feature with Azure Storage Persistence, add a reference to the `NServiceBus.Persistence.AzureTable.TransactionalSession` NuGet package.
+In order to use the TransactionalSession feature with Azure Table Persistence, add a reference to the `NServiceBus.Persistence.AzureTable.TransactionalSession` NuGet package.

 ## Configuration